-The City of Wheat Ridge Responds to COVID-19:
+The City of Wheat Ridge Response to Return to Normal:

-While City facilities remain closed due to the potential risks posed by COVID-19, please know we are doing everything we can to continue to provide the essential services you rely on from your City Clerk.
+Even while City facilities are open, due to the potential risks still posed by COVID-19, please know we are doing everything we can to continue to provide the essential services you rely on from your City Clerk.

 We have made some changes to our processes to enable access on our website and we are also available by phone if you have questions during regular business hours between 8 a.m. – 5 p.m.
 Monday –Friday.
 Also specific hours will be as follows: